 In addition to representing clients before a range of courts and tribunals, members have accepted appointments to adjudicate on disputes before the Court of Arbitration for Sport, the Football Association Premier League Disciplinary Panel and a number of ad hoc tribunals set up around major sporting events.

-Barristers at One Essex Court also have experience of e-commerce internet gambling in the UK and offshore, liquor licensing, regulated entertainment and gambling law, lotteries and prize competitions.
-We represent and advise many of the major leisure and gambling operators, retail liquor outlets, outdoor festival promoters, the Gambling Commission, television companies, and licensing authorities.
+Barristers at One Essex Court also have experience of e-commerce internet gambling in the UK and offshore, regulated entertainment and gambling law, lotteries and prize competitions.
+We represent and advise many of the major leisure and gambling operators, the Gambling Commission and television companies.

 Involvements for barristers here in this field include successfully resisting a judicial review brought by Camelot, challenging the Gambling Commission’s decision to licence the Health Lottery under the Gambling Act 2005, Camelot UK Lotteries Ltd v The Gambling Commission, The Health Lottery Elm Ltd & Ors.
 EWHC 2391 (Admin); and in Greene King v The Gambling Commission [GA/2014/0001/2] where the First-Tier Tribunal gave judgment on Greene King’s appeal against the Gambling Commission’s refusal to grant it bingo operating licences.
 The Judge allowed the appeal and remitted the applications to the Gambling Commission with a direction that the applications be allowed.